themindfulbit/td/_content/1-episodes/2014-01-31-065-stupid-clipboard-tricks.md

 * [TextExpander](http://smilesoftware.com/TextExpander/index.html)
 * [Brett Terpstra's TextExpander Tools](http://brettterpstra.com/projects/te-tools/)

 [iClip](http://www.irradiatedsoftware.com/iclip/) is a very good and highly visual clipboard manager.
-It's not as sophisticated as some of the tools they dive into, but it may be the right fit if you just want an easy to use clipboard history browser on your Mac.
+It's not as sophisticated as some of the tools Erik and Gabe dive into, but it may be the right fit if you just want an easy to use clipboard history browser on your Mac.

 [CopyLess](http://www.maxbor.net/portfolio/copyless) is the one Gabe prefers, because of his penchant for removing all text styling on the clipboard.
 This area is so well served that it may just take one feature to win you over.
 CopyLess has good keyboard shortcuts and does a good job of preserving information like the source app in the history view.